r7kamura/mastodon-terraform/README.md

 ### TF_VAR_aws_acm_certificate_arn

 If you want to use HTTPS,
 create free SSL certificate for your domain on Amazon Certificate Manager on us-east-1 region, then set its ARN to this environment variable.

 e.g. `arn:aws:acm:us-east-1:123456789012:certificate/12345678-90ab-cdef-1234-567890abcdef`

+### TF_VAR_aws_acm_certificate_arn_for_alb

+For using secure WebSocket connection, create free SSL certificate for your domain on Amazon Certificate Manager on your region, then set its ARN to this environment variable too.

+e.g. `arn:aws:acm:ap-northeast-1:123456789012:certificate/12345678-90ab-cdef-1234-567890abcdef`

 ### TF_VAR_aws_db_instance_mastodon_instance_class